weaviate/weaviate-io/developers/weaviate/api/graphql/additional-properties.md

 ## Introduction

 GraphQL additional properties can be used on data objects in Get{} Queries to get additional information about the returned data objects.
 Which additional properties are available depends on the modules that are attached to Weaviate.
-The fields `id`, `certainty`, `featureProjection` and `classification` are available from Weaviate Core.
+The fields `id`, `vector`, `certainty`, `featureProjection` and `classification` are available from Weaviate Core.
 On nested GraphQL fields (references to other data classes), only the `id` can be returned.
 Explanation on specific additional properties can be found on the module pages, see for example [`text2vec-contextionary`](/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md#additional-graphql-api-properties).

 ## Example